Sankt Ignatios College

 Sankt Ignatios College is an inter-Orthodox Christian educational institution in Sweden.
 The college provides education and training for those called to service in the Orthodox Churches.
-The college is based in Södertälje and in Bromma, Stockholm.
+The college is based in Södertälje, Sweden.

 History

 The college came into being in 2018 through a collaboration between Sankt Ignatios Folkhögskola and Stockholm School of Theology, (University College Stockholm).
 Students who are preparing for ministry in the churches receive courses and instruction at both the Folkhögskola and university levels.

 The education at Folkhögskola level involves foundational theological, biblical and vocational courses, especially those focused on the Orthodox Church traditions.
-At the Department of Eastern Christian Studies at Stockholm School of theology, students undertake undergraduate and postgraduate programs leading to BTh and MTh degrees.
-The college also organises and supervises two master's programs in “International Relations and Ecumenism” and “Religion, Politics and Democracy” and also a doctoral research program.
-The (full) professors in the college include Samuel Rubenson, Davor Džalto, and Cyril Hovorun.
+At the Stockholm School of Eastern Christian Studies, students undertake postgraduate programs leading to a Master's degree in Eastern Christian Studies.
+The (full) professors in the college include Samuel Rubenson and Cyril Hovorun.

+In 2014, Gabriel Bar-Sawme, who would later become a lecturer at the college, collaborated with indie developer Simon Yildiz to create an iOS app named Mele which taught western Classical Syriac (kṯoḇonōyō) in the form of a quiz.
+As of April 2026, the app is no longer available.